mallibone/mallibone.github.io/_drafts/2021-04-XX-oidc-xamarin.md

 ---
 Authenticating users in a Xamarin Forms app using the OpenID/OAuth standard...
 When overhearing people talking about authentication it almost feels like there is something mistacal to it.
 A secret club with handshakes unkown to the outstanders.
 At least that was how I rememberd it when I started looking into adding an Authenticaiton layer to an app I was working on.
 But as with many things, the more time you invest the more mysteries suddenly seem to make sense and before you know it, you are cruising through the authentication related tasks.
 Now authentication is not a new concept but it is one that you might have heard is best to follow a standard.
 Use a proven library and not implement your own.
 And we will follow those words by using OpenID/OAuth2 for authentication in a mobile Xamarin Forms application.

-OAuth2 is a standard LLLINK that provides different flows how the user can authenticate himself.
+OAuth2 is a [standard](https://oauth.net/2/) that provides different flows how the user can authenticate himself.
 The recommended flow when using a mobile app is the code flow.
 Which looks like this if we plot it on a diagram:

 IIIMAGE